-§16330.
-Record of Procurement Actions.
-The Hospital Administrator shall maintain a complete record of each procurement.
+§3129.
+Record of all (other) Procurement ActionsThe Chief Procurement Officer, the Director of Public works, or the Purchasing shall maintain a complete record of each procurement.
 The record shall include the following:

-(1) the date, time, subject matter and names of participants at any meeting including government employees that are in any way related to a particular procurement;
+(1) the date, time, subject matter and names of participants at any meeting including government employees that are in any way related to a particular procurement.